 - Carbon credits generated for the voluntary market using international standards can attract additional premiums for co-benefits such as social, cultural and environmental outcomes in line with the United Nations Sustainable Development Goals (SDGs).

 - The issues of relatively low emission reduction volumes and significant research gaps would still apply if 10DP went down the pathway of developing a method using an international standard.

-- In response to the findings from the study, the project will pursue the following:
+- In response to the findings from the study, the project is pursuing:

-- Canvass a direct investment model with the Australian Government where cool season fire management is funded and undertaken to reduce overall emissions from the project area (outside the regulatory arrangements of the ERF).
-An investment of $2–3 million per annum is estimated.
+- canvassing a direct investment model with the Australian Government where cool season fire management is funded and undertaken to reduce overall emissions from the project area (outside the regulatory arrangements of the ERF).
+An investment of $2–3 million per annum is estimated

-- Commissioning additional field and desk-based research in spinifex country initially to address key research gaps in vegetation mapping, fuel loads, burning efficiency and patchiness.
+- commissioning additional field and desk-based research to address key research gaps

 Copies of the feasibility study and associated reports can be downloaded from the links below.

 In addition, the 10DP is investigating the opportunities for deriving income from co-benefits.

 Co-benefits often refer to social, cultural and environmental benefits that are derived from land management activities associated with the generation of carbon credits and for which buyers are prepared to pay a premium or additional price.
 For Indigenous communities in Australia this generally relates to the use of cool season burning to reduce greenhouse gas emissions.